leapcode/bitmask-dev/docs/knownissues.rst

 -------------------

 * Partial support for VPN in Linux.
-* Known problems with hybernation (more debug info is welcome).
+* Known problems with hibernation (more debug info is welcome).

 Wizard
 -------------------